fishjam-cloud/web-sdk/README.md

 - Follow the pull request template when opening a pull request.
 - If your pull request changes the API or implementation, first discuss the changes with the maintainers by opening an issue.

+### Releasing new versions

+To release a new version of both packages, update versions in `package.json` files, then create new release with tag.
+App will be released automatically to npm with GH action.

 ## Copyright and License